The following actions must be addressed prior to closing an account (WhoKey):

 - Change WhoKey for future expenses for recurring charges used by internal vendors to record purchases of goods and services.

 - Identify journals for the WhoKey from the Transaction Detail Report (TDR) and move current fiscal year expenses through the WebCV application accessible through the TDR.

-- To obtain journal contact names, see the Journal ID Search tool in Employee Self Service – General Ledger Reports or drill to the information within the TDR for specific posted transactions.
+- To obtain journal contact names, see the Journal ID Search tool in Employee Self Service – Business & Financial Systems – Data, Reports & Dashboards – Financial Systems Tools – Journal Search or drill to the information within the TDR for specific posted transactions.

 - Recurring Journal Entry Type (ATR) should be used for transfers that will result in a permanent transfer of funding for the current and future budget years.

 - Non-Recurring Journal Entry Type (ATN) should be used for a one-time transfer of funds.